Notes on the data: Premature mortality by selected cause - 0 to 74 years

 Policy context: Respiratory system diseases are those that affect the respiratory tract (upper airway, trachea, bronchus and lung).
 They include cancers of the respiratory system, chronic respiratory diseases such as asthma and chronic obstructive pulmonary disease (COPD), pneumonia, influenza and other respiratory diseases.
 Some may persist over many years and, if severe, may require a wide range of treatments and medications from specialised health practitioners.
 Some diseases result from exposures to environmental pollutants such as tobacco smoke or asbestos, or toxic emissions from industry or transport.
 Others are the result of genetic conditions which affect people from birth, such as cystic fibrosis.
 Many of these diseases can cause those affected to die prematurely.

-People who are most likely to die prematurely from these causes include Aboriginal and Torres Strait Islander people (two and a half times the rate of non-Indigenous people), those living outside major cities, and those in areas of lower socioeconomic status .
+People who are most likely to die prematurely from these causes include Aboriginal and Torres Strait Islander people (four times the rate of non-Indigenous people), those living outside of the Major Cities remoteness areas, and those in areas of lower socioeconomic status .

 Notes: International Statistical Classification of Diseases and Related Health Problems 10th Revision (ICD-10) codes: J00-J99